Karl Beurlen: Early life and career

-Beurlen was a proponent of orthogenesis and saltational evolution.
+Beurlen was a proponent of orthogenesis (a now discredited hypothesis on evolution) and saltational evolution.
 He used the term metakinesis (coined by Otto Jaekel) to describe sudden changes of development in organisms.
 He also invented the term palingenesis as a mechanism for his orthogenetic theory of evolution.
+Beurlen's 1923 paper Form and Function in Organic Development was the first fully fledged theory on saltational evolution published by a German paleontologist.